bahp/django-protondx/docs/modules/history/design_history.rst

 07 May 2020
 -----------

-"Possible dashboard layout
+An initial layout for the dashboard front-end is created (pictured below).
+The map is implemented using the ArcGIS API for Javascript.
+Basic widgets are added for zoom, search, view reset...

-add map with dot density renderer (no actual data or geographical data in use) add widgets to map (zoom, search, extent reset)"
+The dot density renderer is considered as a possible option for representing the spread of the virus or the extent of testing in the UK.

 .. figure:: pictures/dash-1.PNG